-With the assistance of our consulting actuary, Aon Hewitt, we examined the Retiree Health Care Trust's assumptions as disclosed in the January 1, 2012 actuarial report.
+With the assistance of our consulting actuary, Aon Hewitt, we examined the Retiree Health Care Trust's assumptions as disclosed in the January 1, 2013 Actuarial Valuation.
 Overall, we found that the assumptions are not unreasonable in the aggregate.
-Aon Hewitt provided the following observations about specific assumptions:
+Aon Hewitt provided the following observations about specific assumptions.